 Agents are fully shared, and thousands of agents span collections – as collectors, borrowers, authors, and georeferencers.
 Changes to Agents should be coordinated by all users (available from Agent Activity).
 Major changes (such as mergers) prompt notifications and have a waiting period.

 Publications and Projects are shared globally.
-Researchers borrowing specimens from several collections may create shared Projects which produce shared Publications citing multiple collections.
+Researchers borrowing objects from several collections may create shared Projects which produce shared Publications citing multiple collections.

 Media are shared globally.
 PDFs of shared publications are one use case; field notes of hosts and parasites are another.

 Containers are shared globally, facilitating the combined storage of e.g., parasites and “part parasites” belonging to vertebrate collections.

 Localities are shared.
 Changes are logged and reported.